vallotlab/scNanoCutTag_10X_slurm/README.md

 This data engineering pipeline is designed to treat single-cell nano CUT&Tag 10X with protocol design from the Institut Curie SingleCellOmics Platform and Vallot Lab.
-The dataset starts from raw BCL sequencing files to exploitable output such as count matrices, coverage file and report.
+The dataset starts from raw FASTQ files to exploitable output such as count matrices, coverage file and report.